The Green Mountain Guide to Supportive Eating

 - Visualize dividing a small to medium-size dinner plate in half; then divide one of the halves in quarters.
 There’s no magic to this.
 If it works better for you to divide it into thirds, that’s fine, too.

 - Place Grains/Starchy Vegetables on one quarter, Protein Foods on the other quarter, and feature Non-Starchy Vegetables on the remaining half.
 This provides about one serving Protein Food, one serving Grains/Starchy Vegetables and two servings Vegetables.
 When choosing grain foods for the Grains/Starchy Vegetables portion of the plate, choose whole grains most of the time, such as whole grain breads, cereals and brown rice.

 - Use the Plate Model as a guide for where to begin.
-As we eat, we then want to assess how satisfied and full we are becoming.
+As you eat, assess how satisfied and full you are becoming.
 That helps you decide whether you need to eat all that’s on your plate, have a little more, or don’t want to finish all you started with.
 Remember: How much you need to eat to feel satisfied depends on how hungry you are, which depends on many things including your level of physical activity and how much you ate at previous meals or snacks.
 Don’t expect to need the exact same amount of food each time you eat.

 - If you aren’t eating on a plate, this image helps you remember the types of foods that you may want to include in a meal.
 For example, a turkey sandwich with lettuce, onions and tomatoes fits the model.

 - Remember, you don’t have to follow this perfectly.
 Normal eating isn’t perfect.
 Just aim for including these foods in most of your meals and snacks.

 When we eat according to this model most of the time, we get the number of servings from each food group that are recommended for healthy eating.